 Minneapolis Bathroom Remodeling: Costs

 If you're seriously considering bathroom remodeling in Minneapolis, you're probably wondering about how much you should expect to pay for a re-vamped bathroom.
 We can help you on that front.
 HomeAdvisor refers thousands of contractors to residents of the Twin Cities every year, and we collect data on every one of those jobs so we can assure quality service and give future customers an idea what of they're getting into.
-With Minneapolis bathroom remodels the average figure of the jobs that started out in our system runs $7,500.
+With Minneapolis bathroom remodels the average cost figure of the jobs that started out in our system runs $7,500.
 Of course, the final price fluctuates from job to job, depending on everything from how large your bathroom is to how far you're willing to take your remodeling project.
 If you're just looking to give that bath in the basement a facelift with new fixtures, tile, and paint, you might end up with a final cost at, or under, our low figure of $3,000.
 If you're doing a master bath and going the distance, however, you could hit our $15,000 high water mark pretty easily.

 Minneapolis Bathroom Remodeling Timelines